Why does it rain so much in the Netherlands?

 If you’ve ever visited, lived (or still live) in the Netherlands, then you know that the weather can be a bit hit-and-miss.
 Whether it’s rainy, windy, stormy, freezing, snowing, or rainy again, there always seems to be something to complain about.

-Some people say it rains so much here because the House of Orange arranged it with the powers that be so that Dutch people have something to talk about!
+Some people say it rains so much here because the House of Orange arranged it with their powers so that Dutch people have something to talk about!

 But seriously, why does it rain so much in the Netherlands?
 And does it actually rain that much more than in other places?
 What is up with the weather in the Netherlands?!
 Let’s find out!